 If you like potatoes, you’re in luck here at high elevation!
 Potatoes are one of the things that grow very well here.
 We’ve often heard stories of homesteaders who came to the mountains of Colorado and grew potatoes.
 I used to wonder about that, since so much of the soil is rocky, but they must have gotten their draft horses and ploughs to till the soil and removed the rocks by hand.
 I’m glad we have those raised beds!

-These potatoes grew like crazy.
+In 2019 the potatoes grew like crazy.
 This photo shows the potato plants growing and overflowing their beds.
 They were so tall and sprawled out the sides, I eventually pruned the plants back, hoping they’d put more energy into the potatoes, rather than the plants.

-The second year I thought I’d get the same two, plus two more, “Yukon Blush” (65+ days) and “French Fingerling” (80+ Days).
+I decided to grow the Pioneer Russet and Desiree potatoes since they’d done so well the previous year, plus two more, “Yukon Blush” (65+ days) and “French Fingerling” (80+ Days).
 I ordered all these online, as I had done the previous year.
 I also had saved just a few from the prior year to use as seed potatoes and planted those in addition to the seed potatoes I’d purchased.
 I wanted to know how well my own seed potatoes would do as compared with the purchased ones.

 Most books and websites highly recommend purchasing seed potatoes each year.
 I wondered why?
 Are these people all getting kickbacks from the companies that sell the “certified” seed potatoes?
 As it turned out, the Desiree seed potatoes I’d saved grew about the same as those purchased.